tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Will they be prepared to answer?

+# You Can Give Them This Gift

+- “My father,” Jim would later say in his legendary ESPY speech, “gave me the greatest gift anyone could give another person: he believed in me.”

+- Have you given this gift to your children?
+Our job is to spur our children to conceive of big dreams, to encourage them to go after them, to give them the greatest gift anyone can give another person: belief.
+Because if you don’t believe in them, who will?

+# Just Be a Fan

+- Your first job is to be a fan.
+Just a fan.
+Of them.
+Of their talents or lack thereof.
+Of their chances or lack thereof.

+- They don’t need a drill sergeant in the living room.
+They don’t need someone calling them out.
+They don’t need someone telling them the hard truths.
+They don’t even necessarily need your money to put them in that fancy league.
+They don’t need you to berate their teachers and demand special treatment.
+They don’t need you to be obsessed.

+- What they need is a fan.
+They need someone who supports them, who loves them, who is rooting for them.
+They need a fan with a healthy relationship to the game—not a stalker or a tyrant.

+- Just be a fan.
+It’s not that complicated.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY